TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 Why bother?

 Another example are extbase models: Most extbase model properties consist of a protected property, a getter and a setter method.
-This is no-brainer code.
-I could train my cat writing this without introducing bugs!
-Ok, core contributors have very clever cats, but still, you don't gain anything from unit testing a getter/setter model class - it's obvious by reading that it's ok and you probably auto-created the getter/setter methods using your IDE's functionality anyway, did you?
-Worse, unit testing this code leads to broken tests with each trivial change of the model class.
-That's tiresome and waste of time.
-Concentrate your unit tests on the real stuff that does data munging magic as outlined above!
-Ah, one of your model getters initializes some object storage, then sorts and filters objects?
-*That* can be helpful if unit tested, it's nothing cats can handle!
-If not unit tested, your filter code is most likely broken.
+This is near no-brainer code, and many developers auto-generate getters and setters by an IDE anyway.
+Unit testing this code leads to broken tests with each trivial change of the model class.
+That's tiresome and likely some waste of time.
+Concentrate unit testing efforts on stuff that does data munging magic as outlined above!
+One of your model getters initializes some object storage, then sorts and filters objects? *That* can be helpful if unit tested, your filter code is otherwise most likely broken.
 Add unit tests to proof it's not.

 A much better way of testing glue code are functional tests: Set up a proper scenario in your database, then call your controller that will use your repository and models, then verify your